 Water

 In the Lowcountry, water is a way of life.
 It is a part of who we are and what we do.
 Our waterways support vital ecosystems, marine species, recreational activities and businesses.
 We all depend on clean water.
-As a maritime agency, SC Ports Authority relies on our waters to move cargo and support 1 in 10 jobs in the state.
+As a maritime agency, SC Ports relies on our waters to move cargo and support 1 in 9 jobs in the state.

 SC Ports is committed to protecting and enhancing the health of South Carolina waterways.
-The Port is working to improve water quality, restore saltwater marshes and support marine ecosystems.
+SC Port is working to improve water quality, restore saltwater marshes and support marine ecosystems.
 These efforts represent a long-term commitment by SC Ports to ensure healthy waters for future generations of South Carolinians.

 King's Grant Marsh Restoration Project